Midtraining Bridges Pretraining and Posttraining Distributions: Introduction

 \section{Introduction}

 The success of large language models has mostly been driven by scaling model and data size.
 Though many interventions seem promising, they may wash out at scale.
 Therefore, when methodological interventions are simple yet widely adopted across model scales, they merit attention.
 One such intervention is \textit{midtraining}: breaking pretraining into two or more stages in which the latter stages incorporate higher-quality data from specialized domains such as mathematics and coding, as well as instruction-formatted data \citep{minicpm, llama3, olmo2}.
-While this approach has shown improved performance after posttraining \citep{minicpm}, there is surprisingly little systematic study of when and why midtraining works \citep{wang_octothinker_2025}.
+While widely adopted, it is often treated as a heuristic ``cooldown'' phase, with surprisingly little systematic study of its underlying mechanics or optimal design \citep{wang_octothinker_2025}.

-This raises key questions for practitioners: When is midtraining expected to work better than simply posttraining a model, or doing continued pretraining on a target domain?
-What types of data are most effective in a midtraining data mixture?
-Finally, how does midtraining compare to continued pretraining in specialized domains?
-To address these questions, we conduct the first systematic investigation of midtraining through controlled experiments on models pretrained from scratch with different midtraining settings.
-We systematically vary the type of midtraining data, the timing of its introduction and mixture weights, followed by supervised fine-tuning on diverse datasets. \textbf{Our investigation reveals three key findings: }

-\begin{itemize} \item Midtraining is highly effective at improving downstream loss on a few key domains such as math and code.
-In particular, it is effective in improving accuracy on domains that are farther from the general pretraining distribution as represented by web text. \item Midtraining reduces catastrophic forgetting compared to both direct fine-tuning of a pre-trained model as well as continued pretraining given the same number of tokens. \item The timing of introducing midtraining data into the training process is important, more so than the mixture weight of the midtraining data source. \end{itemize}

-Put together, these findings cast a new light on our understanding of midtraining's role in the LM training process -- it can be viewed as effectively ``bridging'' the distribution gap between pretraining and out-of-domain fine-tuning data, introducing a smooth transition between the two at an appropriate time in the training process.
+This raises key questions: is midtraining simply a form of teaching to the test by learning the target distribution, or does it serve a more distinct role in the training trajectory?
+When is it expected to help performance in-domain, and does it have an impact on forgetting of the pretraining distribution?
+How does it compare to the similar concept of continued pretraining?
+To answer these questions, we conduct the first systematic investigation of midtraining, controlling for data domains, mixture ratios, and the timing of this phase relative to overall training schedule.

+Our results that midtraining appears to act as a distributional bridge, smoothing the optimization path from general pretraining data to specialized domains.
+By systematically varying training conditions, we identify specific conditions under which midtraining is most effective: